Trepan-Debuggers/bashdb/README.md

   $
 ```

 Above it came out to */dev/pts/3*.
 Let's go with that.
-Put the folliwng
+Put the following
 in a file say */tmp/bashdb-configure*

 ```